-- Information Operations (IO): the integrated employment of electronic warfare, computer network operations, psychological operations, military deception, and operations security, in concert with specified supporting and related capabilities, to influence, disrupt, corrupt or usurp adversarial human and automated decision making while protecting our own."
-41 Information operations can also help enable a commander to interrupt or stop the flow of information to their adversaries.42 - Psychological Operations (PSYOP): efforts to convey selected truthful information and indicators to foreign audiences to influence their emotions, motives, objective reasoning, and ultimately, the behavior of their governments, organizations, groups, and individuals.
-The purpose of PSYOP is to induce or reinforce foreign attitudes and behavior favorable to the originator's objectives.
-43 PSYOP employs various media such as magazines, radio, newspapers, television, e-mail, dropping leaflets on adversarial territory, and so forth.
-44

-- Information Warfare: the offensive and defensive use of information and information systems to deny, exploit, corrupt, or destroy an adversary's information, information-based processes, information systems, and computer-based networks while protecting one's own.
-Such actions are designed to achieve advantages over military, political or business adversaries.45
+- Information Operations (IO): "The integrated employment of electronic warfare, computer network operations, psychological operations, military deception, and operations security, in concert with specified supporting and related capabilities, to influence, disrupt, corrupt or usurp adversarial human and automated decision making while protecting our own."
+Information operations can also help enable a commander to interrupt or stop the flow of information to their adversaries. - Psychological Operations (PSYOP): Efforts to convey selected truthful information and indicators to foreign audiences to influence their emotions, motives, objective reasoning, and ultimately, the behavior of their governments, organizations, groups, and individuals.
+The purpose of PSYOP is to induce or reinforce foreign attitudes and behavior favorable to the originator's objectives.43 PSYOP employs various media such as magazines, radio, newspapers, television, email, dropping leaflets on adversarial territory, and so forth.44 - Information Warfare: The offensive and defensive use of information and information systems to deny, exploit, corrupt, or destroy an adversary's information, information-based processes, information systems, and computer-based networks while protecting one's own.
+Such actions are designed to achieve advantages over military, political, or business adversaries.45

 A recent report by the think tank Demos provides a different working definition of "information operations" as "a non-kinetic, coordinated attempt to inauthentically manipulate an information environment in a systemic/strategic way, using means which are coordinated, covert and inauthentic in order to achieve political or social objectives."
-The term "propaganda"-described by Jason Stanley as "a means to strengthen and spread the acceptance of an ideology" is also used frequently to describe influence warfare efforts.
-According to Philip Zimbardo et al., the main purposes of propaganda have included attempts to weaken or change the emotional, ideological, or behavioral allegiance of individuals to their group (army, unit, village, nation, and so on); to split apart component subgroups of the enemy to reduce their combined effectiveness; to ensure compliance of civilian populations in occupied zones; and to refute an effective theme in the propaganda of the enemy.
-48
+46 The term "propaganda"-described by Jason Stanley as "a means to strengthen and spread the acceptance of an ideology" 47-is also used frequently to describe influence warfare efforts.
+According to Philip Zimbardo et al., the main purposes of propaganda have included attempts to weaken or change the emotional, ideological, or behavioral allegiance of individuals to their group (army, unit, village, nation, etc.); to split apart component subgroups of the enemy to reduce their combined effectiveness; to ensure compliance of civilian populations in occupied zones; and to refute an effective theme in the propaganda of the enemy.
+48 and throughout the Cold War.

-Of course, the use of influence operations to achieve the goals of political and psychological warfare is well-known among those who study military history, foreign affairs and international security.
-As we'll briefly review in Chapter 2, influence warfare was prominent in both World Wars and throughout the Cold War.
 And while Russia continues to invest heavily in its Active Measures program of Deziformatsiya, 49 they are far from being the only states invested in these kinds of activities.
 Further, it is important to note that this is not only a state-based phenomenon.
-Influence warfare is also seen in many contemporary insurgencies-in fact, as Thomas Hammes noted, "insurgent campaigns have shifted from military campaigns supported by information operations to strategic communications campaigns supported by guerilla and terrorist operations."50 While combating the Malaya insurgency in November 1952, British Field Marshal Sir Gerald Templer observed that "The shooting side of the business is only 25% of the trouble and the other 75% lies in getting the people of this country behind us."51 This is why modern terrorist groups and extremist movements have also used the spread of propaganda and disinformation for their own purposes, as described most recently in Kurt Braddock's book Weaponized Words.
-52 Examples range from al-Qaeda's online magazine Inspire and the Islamic State's version Dabiq, to Hezbollah managing its own satellite television network Al-Manar, and Hamas flooding the Internet with images and videos during their 2012 conflict with Israel.53 We'll review several specific instances of this in Chapter 2.
+Influence warfare is also seen in many contemporary insurgencies-in fact, as Thomas Hammes noted, "Insurgent campaigns have shifted from military campaigns supported by information operations to strategic communications campaigns supported by guerilla and terrorist operations."50 While combating the Malaya insurgency in November 1952, British Field Marshal Sir Gerald Templer observed that "the shooting side of the business is only 25% of the trouble and the other 75% lies in getting the people of this country behind us."51 This is why modern terrorist groups and extremist movements have also used the spread of propaganda and disinformation for their own purposes, as described most recently in Kurt Braddock's book Weaponized Words.52 Examples range from al-Qaeda's online magazine Inspire and the Islamic State's version Dabiq to Hezbollah managing its own satellite television network Al-Manar and Hamas flooding the Internet with images and videos during their 2012 conflict with Israel.53 We'll review several specific instances of this in chapter 2.